databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/02-user/02-user-show-users.md

 sidebar_position: 3
 ---

-Lists all the users in the system.
+Lists all SQL users in the system.
+If you're using Databend Cloud, this command also shows the user accounts (email addresses) within your organization that are used to log in to Databend Cloud.

 ## Syntax